Mayoralty of Rob Ford: Labour relations

 As part of Ford's campaign promise to "end the gravy train", the administration spent time on consideration of staffing levels at the city.
 In 2011, the budget committee of council passed several recommendations to cut staff through layoffs and buyouts.
 In July 2011, the city offered buyout packages to 17,000 staff, depending on department approval, hoping to cut staff by 2,500 voluntarily.
 At the end of the period, over 1,000 Toronto staff accepted buyouts.
 In October 2011, the council voted 26–16 to 'contract out' garbage collection west of Yonge Street to a private contractor.

 In 2012, several of the city's contracts expired with their unionized staff: inside workers, outside workers, part-time parks and recreation staff, paramedics and library staff.
 The first union to settle was the outside workers, represented by the Canadian Union of Public Employees (CUPE) Local 416.
 Negotiations with the outside workers went to the deadline and a deal was made averting a strike or lockout.
 One major change was the controversial "jobs for life" clause in the bargaining agreement which stated that all permanent employees with 10 years of service or more were guaranteed a job of equal pay for equal value if theirs was contracted out.
 CUPE accepted a change to 15 years of service under the same provision.
 During the 2012 bargaining sessions, Holyday threatened to unilaterally impose the city's offer.

-In other contract negotiations, the paramedics were named as an 'essential service' in the outside workers deal, which meant that the paramedics could not go on strike in the future, and contract negotiations would go to arbitration.
-This provoked a threatened split from CUPE, but the paramedics eventually voted to accept.
-The inside workers settled with the city without any strike.
-The part-time parks and recreation staff initially rejected their first offer, but accepted a revised city offer.
-The library workers' union went on strike in February and a settlement was made one week later with the city.